A deterministic proof of Loewner energy reversibility via local reversals: Abstract

 \section{Abstract}

-We give a new proof of the orientation reversibility of chordal Loewner energy by reversing the orientation of a chord in small increments.
-This fact was first proved by Yilin Wang \cite{W1} using the reversibility of chordal Schramm–Loewner evolution (SLE).
-Our method is similar in spirit to Dapeng Zhan's proof \cite{Zhan} of chordal SLE reversibility, though it is purely deterministic.
+We give a new proof of the orientation reversibility of chordal Loewner energy by reversing the orientation of a chord in partial increments.
+This fact was first proved by Yilin Wang \cite{W1} using the reversibility of chordal Schramm--Loewner evolution (SLE) along with the interpretation of Loewner energy as the large deviation rate function of chordal SLE$_\kappa$ as $\kappa \to 0$.
+Our method is similar in spirit to Dapeng Zhan's proof \cite{Zhan} of chordal SLE$_\kappa$ reversibility for $\kappa \in (0,4]$, though it is purely deterministic.
+As a key step in our proof, we establish that a minimimal energy chord among those passing through a fixed finite set of points is a piecewise hyperbolic geodesic.